salesforcecli/plugin-data/messages/bulkIngest.md

 - Get the job results by running: "sf data bulk results -o %s --job-id %s".
 - View the job in the org: "sf org open -o %s --path '/lightning/setup/AsyncApiJobStatus/page?address=%2F%s'".

+# error.hardDeletePermission

+You must have the "Bulk API Hard Delete" system permission to use the --hard-delete flag.
+This permission is disabled by default and can be enabled only by a system administrator.

 # flags.column-delimiter.summary

 Column delimiter used in the CSV file.